Short Empire: Design

-While designed as civil aircraft, examples of the type would not only see military service but be specifically refitted for this purpose.
-In 1941, two Empire flying boats – 'Clio' and 'Cordelia' returned to Shorts' Belfast facility, where they were modified with the addition of gun turrets in dorsal and rear positions and Air to Surface Vessel (ASV) radar equipment installed on the top and sides of the fuselage.
+While designed as civil aircraft, examples of the type would not only see military service but were specifically refitted for this purpose.
+In 1941, two Empire flying boats – Clio and Cordelia were modified at Shorts' Belfast facility with gun turrets in dorsal and tail positions, bomb racks extending out of slots cut in the fuselage sides as on the Sunderland, and air to surface vessel (ASV) radar equipment installed on the top and sides of the fuselage.
 They were used by Coastal Command.
-More extensive military use was made of the Empire's sibling design, the Short Sunderland.
+More extensive military use was made of the Empire's military counterpart, the Short Sunderland.